-Budget 2014/15 - Proposed Fees And Charges
+Budget 2015/16 - Proposed Fees And Charges

-Report of: Councillor John Kent, Leader of the Council

-Wards and communities affected: Key Decision: All Кеу

-Accountable Head of Service: Sean Clark, Head of Corporate Finance

-Accountable Director: Graham Farrant, Chief Executive

-This report is Public
+Wards and communities affected: Key Decision: Key Report of: Councillor John Kent, Leader of the Council Accountable Head of Service: Sean Clark, Head of Corporate Finance Accountable Director: Graham Farrant, Chief Executive This report is Public

-Purpose of Report: To recommend the proposed 2014/15 fees and charges to Council.

-EXECUTIVE SUMMARY
+Executive Summary

 As part of the budget process each year, the Council needs to review its fees and charges.
 The future development of the Medium Term Financial Strategy will also need to take account of changes in fees and charges in broad terms over the period of the strategy.
-Directors and Heads of Service have reviewed the fees and charges for 2014/15 within their remit.
+Directors and Heads of Service have reviewed the fees and charges for 2015/16 within their remit.